neaorin/kaggle-tgs-challenge/README.md

 `python train_fold.py --config-file train-config/unet-resnet.json`

-Be prepared to wait until the training run is complete.
-Depending on the number of training epochs (you can configure them in the `unet-resnet.json` file), it may take multiple hours to finish training.
+Wait until the training run is complete.
+Depending on the number of training epochs (you can configure them in the `unet-resnet.json` file), and the hardware you have available, it may take multiple hours to finish training.

 ## Examining the results